sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 - 149 meridian 7 N
 - 149 meridian 83 S

-### S1 -> S2 inundation off the table?

-It's important to note that the temporary inundation from the displacement of the oceans would still occur in the expected quick S1 -> S2 rotation - but then the oceans would recede to (or remain at) the new coastlines.

-## Violent Tectonic Plates Prediction

-Likely, the tectonic plates that move significantly relative to the equatorial bulge will have very violent reactions with surrounding plates during the ECDO rotation.

 ## TODO things to look into

 This is still an incomplete and simplistic model.
 Rather than eyeballing it, you could graph the equatorial bulge as a spectrum for each point and then compare areas before/after the rotation together with plate boundaries.
 This could give you a much better picture of what might happen.

-More precision to test the model:
+More S2 coastline data points to refine the model (Ex: Kumari Kandam).
-- Kumari Kandam
-- Get more data points.

-It's not immediately clear how water will interact with the equatorial bulge.
-For example do plates that move away from the equator sink to have a deeper sea, taking in water, or do they shave their equatorial ocean bulge off, letting off water?
+The oceanic bulge's interaction with the ECDO rotation is still not entirely clear.
+Does the ocean bulge more or less than the continental crust?
+Do plates that move away from the equator sink to have a deeper sea, taking in water, or do they shave their equatorial ocean bulge off, letting off water?

-How fast could the equatorial bulge shift to maintain its shape around the rotational axis if Earth were to suddenly rotate?
+How fast will the equatorial bulge shift?
 What if its immediate, responding in its softest layers, with perhaps a slight bounce back as the other more solid layers take time to adjust?

 These graphics are lacking, get a mapping library up and running.